ReLoop: Structured Modeling and Behavioral Verification for Reliable LLM-Based Optimization: Method

 All layers output unified \texttt{Diagnostic} objects specifying severity, target component, and concrete evidence (e.g., ``constraint \texttt{capacity\_limit}: perturbation $\times 0.001$ caused only 0.3\% objective change''). \textsc{Fatal} triggers \emph{regeneration} with error context (IIS constraints, unbounded rays); \textsc{Warning} triggers \emph{targeted repair} guided by specific L2 diagnostics, with \textsc{Info} items explicitly marked ``do not fix'' to prevent over-correction.

-\paragraph{Safety and regression guards.} Three mechanisms prevent repair from degrading results.
-(1)~\emph{Safety check}: blocks data-variable reassignment (e.g., \texttt{data = \{...\}}) and dangerous imports, since we observed repair LLMs fabricating data values that corrupt the problem.
-(2)~\emph{Regression guard}: after each repair, if the result causes a crash, status regression, or objective shift $|z'^* - z^*|\,/\,|z^*| > \tau_r = 4\%$, we roll back to pre-repair code and halt further repair.
-(3)~\emph{Skip guard}: bypasses repair when no \textsc{Warning} exists.
-The rollback threshold $\tau_r = 4\%$ is more sensitive than $\tau_\ell = 5\%$, ensuring repair-induced drift is caught before reaching the detection boundary.
-Algorithm~\ref{alg:reloop} formalizes the procedure.
+\paragraph{Safety and regression guards.} Three mechanisms prevent repair-induced regression: (1)~a \emph{safety check} blocks data-variable reassignment and dangerous imports (we observed repair LLMs fabricating values that corrupt the problem); (2)~a \emph{regression guard} rolls back any repair that crashes, regresses solver status, or shifts the objective by ${>}\tau_r = 4\%$, primarily catching repair pathologies (data fabrication, fundamental restructuring) rather than legitimate constraint additions, whose impact for the localized defects L2 detects is typically smaller than $\tau_r$; (3)~a \emph{skip guard} bypasses repair when no \textsc{Warning} exists.
+Algorithm~\ref{alg:reloop} (Appendix~\ref{app:reloop_details}) formalizes the procedure.